 Medical Orders for Advance Care Planning

-While a DNR is legally valid, it differs from the advance directives explained above in that it is also a medical order.
-A person may draft a living will to specify their treatment preferences in various hypothetical healthcare situations, but this document is not an immediately enforceable medical order.
-If an individual is incapacitated, then healthcare professionals and emergency responders will pursue all potential life-sustaining treatments in the event of a medical crisis unless a valid order such as a DNR is presented.
+While a DNR is also legally valid, it differs from the advance directives explained above in that it is a medical order.
+A person may draft a living will to specify their treatment preferences in various hypothetical situations, but this document is not an immediately enforceable medical order.
+If an individual is incapacitated, then health care professionals and emergency responders will pursue all potentially life-sustaining treatments in the event of a medical crisis unless a valid order written by a physician (like a DNR) is presented.

 Who Needs a Do-Not-Resuscitate Order?

 Every competent person has the right to refuse even life-saving medical treatment.
 Appropriate advance care planning ensures this right even if an individual becomes unable to participate in their own care decisions.
-Yes, living wills and healthcare POAs are important for people of any age to have, but not every person needs a DNR order.
+Yes, living wills and durable POAs for health care are important for people of any age to have, but not every person needs a DNR order.

-Sadly, even if CPR successfully resuscitates a very old or frail individual, it is possible that they may suffer broken bones, damage to the brain and other organs, and/or they may no longer be able to breathe on their own.
-Because of the risks involved, DNR orders specifically address an infirm patient’s wish not to undergo CPR in the event that their heart and/or breathing stop.
-Most people who obtain DNR orders are already in poor health and receiving treatment in the hospital or another healthcare facility.
+Sadly, even if CPR successfully resuscitates a very old or frail individual, it is possible that they may suffer broken bones, damage to the brain and other organs, and/or they may no longer be able to breathe without a ventilator.
+Because of the risks involved, DNR orders specifically address an infirm patient’s wish that doctors do not attempt CPR if their heart and/or breathing stops.
+Most people who obtain DNR orders are already in poor health and receiving treatment in the hospital or another health care facility.